Palestinian teen shot in Israeli raid in occupied West Bank

-JERUSALEM (AP) — Israeli troops shot and killed a Palestinian teenage boy as clashes erupted when they entered a volatile town in the occupied West Bank early Saturday, the Palestinian Health Ministry and local media said.
+JERUSALEM (AP) — Israeli troops shot and killed a teenage Palestinian boy as fighting erupted when soldiers entered a volatile town in the occupied West Bank early Saturday, the Palestinian health ministry and local media said.

-There was no immediate comment from the Israeli military, which has intensified overnight raids in the northern West Bank town of Jenin over the past months.
+The shooting, which Israel said came during a gunbattle with local militants, came at a time of intensified Israeli military activity in the northern West Bank town of Jenin in recent months.

-The Health Ministry identified the dead as Amjad al-Fayyed, 17.
-It said another 18-year-old Palestinian was in critical condition after being wounded by Israeli gunfire.
+The ministry identified the dead teen as Amjad al-Fayyed, 17.
+It said an 18-year-old Palestinian was in critical condition after being wounded by Israeli gunfire.

 People are also reading…